carpentries-incubator/data-organisation-for-better-analysis/episodes/00-intro.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- Good data organization is the foundation of any research project.
+- Good data organization is foundational to most projects and organizations.

 ::::::::::::::::::::::::::::::::::::::::::::::::::